Allegheny-Computer-Science-111-F2017/cs111-F2017-practical1-starter/README.md

 &#x2717; appears on the last commit in GitHub immediately before the assignment's due date.

+This assignment is graded on a checkmark basis.
+This means that you will receive an A on this assignment as long as you submit something to GitHub by the deadline and it passes all of the correctness checks.

 ## Learning

 If you have not done so already, please read all of the relevant [GitHub